 Normally, Inverse Distance to a Power behaves as an exact interpolator.
 When calculating a grid node, the weights assigned to the data points are fractions, and the sum of all the weights are equal to 1.0.
 When a particular observation is coincident with a grid node, the distance between that observation and the grid node is 0.0, and that observation is given a weight of 1.0, while all other observations are given weights of 0.0.
 Thus, the grid node is assigned the value of the coincident observation.
 The Smoothing parameter is a mechanism for buffering this behavior.
 When you assign a non-zero Smoothing parameter, no point is given an overwhelming weight so that no point is given a weighting factor equal to 1.0.

-One of the characteristics of Inverse Distance to a Power is the generation of " bull's-eyes" surrounding the position of observations within the gridded area.
-You can assign a smoothing parameter during Inverse Distance to a Power to reduce the "bull's-eye" effect by smoothing the interpolated grid.
+One of the characteristics of Inverse Distance to a Power is the generation of "bull's-eyes surrounding the position of observations within the gridded area.
+You can assign a smoothing parameter during Inverse Distance to a Power gridding to reduce the bull's-eye effect by smoothing the interpolated grid.

 Inverse Distance to a Power is a very fast method for gridding.
 With less than 500 points, you can use the All Data search type and gridding proceeds rapidly.

-In the Grid Data dialog, specify Inverse Distance to a Power as the Gridding Method and click the Advanced Options to open the Inverse Distance Advanced Options dialog.
+In the Grid Data dialog, specify Inverse Distance to a Power as the Gridding Method and click the Next button to open the Grid Data Inverse Distance to a Power Options dialog.